 The anonymous woman’s words were spoken inside the same chambers supposedly protected by the same pair of Shasta County sheriff deputies who were seen hugging Zapata before last month’s meeting in which Zapata’s followers planned to serve three supervisors with absurd intent-to-recall papers.

-The anonymous woman’s words were spoken inside the same chambers where one of Zapata’s fellow recall proponents, Vladislav Davidzon, unleashed profanities and personal attacks at board members.
+These are the same Shasta County board chambers in which one of Zapata’s fellow recall proponents, Vladislav Davidzon, unleashed profanities and personal attacks at board members.

 The outburst caused some mothers to leave the room with their children, including, ironically, Recall Shasta leader Elissa McEuen, a recent star in Zapata’s latest Red White and Blueprint docuseries.

-And it was during that meeting, after Davidzon spoke, when McEuen righteously asserted that Recall Shasta did not condone any personal attacks, violence, or threats of violence.
+And it was during that meeting, after Davidzon spoke, when recall leader McEuen stridently asserted that Recall Shasta did not condone any personal attacks, violence, or threats of violence.
 The most obvious inference was that she was referring to Davidzon.
-To make sure, I wrote her later and asked, but what about Carlos, the leader of the Red White and Blueprint project?
+To make sure, I wrote her later and asked, but what about Carlos, the leader of the Red White and Blueprint project, and a fellow recall supporter?
 What about his threats?
 She did not respond.

 Moments before Tuesday’s board of supervisors meeting began, someone jokingly asked recall proponent “Rally” Sally Rapoza if their “exalted ruler” would be in attendance.
 “Oh yes,” Rapoza said.
 “He’ll be here.”